 The great popularity of this spectacular musical was due in part to its grand score flavored by rock, opera, and Broadway, and partly owing to director Prince’s dictum that each scene have some sort of spectacular surprise or special effect.
 Most memorable was a huge chandelier that came crashing to the stage at the climax of Act I.

 Phantom ran and ran, climbing its way up the lists of Broadway long runs until finally, on January 22, 2006, it passed Lloyd Webber’s Cats to become the longest-running show in Broadway history.
-It logged its 9,000th performance in September 2009.
-The production also claims to be the highest-grossing show in history, earning more than $5 billion worldwide as of 2010.

 The Majestic Theatre is owned by the Shubert Organization and is one of the world’s finest musical-comedy houses.